NUITEQ Snowflake (web edition)

 You can see all your notifications by hovering on the notification bell on the header and then clicking on "see all notification" on the modal.
 The modal shows the latest three notifications

-To view the user page click on the username in notification or lesson info modal.
-User page includes some basic information about the user and list of lessons created by the user.
+To view the user page click on the username in notification or lesson activity info modal.
+User page includes some basic information about the user and list of lessons activities created by the user.

 To go to the groups page, hover on the "My Lessons" link in header and select "GROUPS" from the dropdown.
 You can see all your groups on the MY GROUPS page.